 So worry not!
 If you’re taking care of yourself and your high cholesterol is well-managed things will be just fine.

 BUT please be aware that some insurers want to see you with a clean bill of health for longer than others.

 Elevated Blood Pressure

-Life insurance companies won't punish you for non existent high blood pressure but many companies want you to be on the straight and narrow for six to twelve months.
+Life insurance companies don’t punish you for non existent high blood pressure.
+But many companies want you to be on the straight and narrow for six to twelve months.

 Pilot for a Commercial Airline

-Major passenger airlines are safe.
-If you're a pilot or crew member you'll be eligible for preferred or elite rates.
+Despite how many people feel when they fly, major passenger airlines are very safe.
+In fact, If you’re a pilot or crew member you may even qualify for preferred or elite rates.

 This doesn’t hold true for flying small planes though!
 Once again this is all about risk and private planes simply aren’t as safe.